 to have a human life.

 Autism's greatest gift may be its obstinacy.
-As we are confronted with
+As we are presented with

 children who don't develop in the way we expect, and indeed, seem to be

 adamant in their refusal to do so, we must re-evaluate our ideas and

 change our thinking.
 When we cannot rely on our usual methods of